shinobi5/skeletor/README.md

 Global state can be handled with [redux](https://github.com/reduxjs/redux) with or without web components.

-Starter boilerplate can be generated through the setup step or by running:
+Redux boilerplate can be generated through the setup step or by running:

 ```
 vr create-redux